openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [Mike McCallister: Reminder: Speaking to Milwaukee PHP User Group](http://metaverse.wordpress.com/2010/04/11/reminder-speaking-to-milwaukee-php-user-group/)

 "If you happen to be in or near Milwaukee Tuesday, come see me at the MKE PHP User Group meeting.
-Hereâ€™s a news release I whipped up:  WordPress is a powerful tool for self-expression, political intervention and business marketing.
+Here’s a news release I whipped up:  WordPress is a powerful tool for self-expression, political intervention and business marketing.
 One of the more powerful things about it is the design that allows anyone to contribute add-in code to make WordPress more useful.
-In the WordPress community, â€œthereâ€™s a plugin for thatâ€ is as common a phrase as â€œthereâ€™s an app for thatâ€ in the iPhone world.
+In the WordPress community, “there’s a plugin for that” is as common a phrase as “there’s an app for that” in the iPhone world.
 On Tuesday, April 13 Michael McCallister, the West Allis-based co-author of WordPress in Depth (2010: Que), will appear at the Milwaukee PHP Users Group (MKE PUG) to discuss WordPress plugins: What they are and what they look like under the hood.
 Admission is free.
 The session will feature a brief review of the code behind a simple WordPress plugin, FollowMe.
 This popular plugin, written in PHP, places a small banner on a WordPress page that allows visitors to connect with the page author on Twitter."

 ####  [Frank Karlitschek (karli): ownCloud status](http://blog.karlitschek.de/2010/04/owncloud-status.html)

 "I want to give you an overview about the stuff thats happening in ownCloud world.
-I released the beta 1 one month ago on gitorious and IÂ´m thrilled by the positive response in the mean time."
+I released the beta 1 one month ago on gitorious and I´m thrilled by the positive response in the mean time."
 </td>
 </tr>
 </tbody>